Seth Rollins: Storyline with The Vision (2025–present)

 On April 19, Night 1 of WrestleMania 41, Rollins defeated Punk and Reigns with the assistance of Paul Heyman, turning heel for the first time since 2022.
 On the April 21 episode of Raw, Rollins and Heyman added Bron Breakker to their alliance as the trio stood tall over Punk and Reigns to close the show.
 On the May 5 episode of Raw, Rollins challenged Jey Uso for the World Heavyweight Championship, winning the match via disqualification after being attacked by Punk.
 However, since titles do not change hands via disqualification or countout unless stipulated, Uso remained champion.
-On May 24 at Saturday Night's Main Event XXXIX, Rollins and Breakker defeated Punk and Sami Zayn after interference from Bronson Reed, who would go on to join their alliance.
+On May 24 at Saturday Night's Main Event XXXIX, Rollins and Breakker defeated Punk and Sami Zayn after interference from Bronson Reed, who later joined their alliance.
 At Money in the Bank on June 7, Rollins won the men's Money in the Bank ladder match after interference from Breakker and Reed.
 With this victory, Rollins became the second male wrestler, after Punk to win the ladder match more than once and the fourth wrestler overall to hold the contract more than once.
 On July 12 at Saturday Night's Main Event XL, Rollins was defeated by LA Knight.
 During the match, Rollins suffered a seemingly legitimate knee injury in what was later revealed to be a worked shoot.
 On August 2, Night 1 of SummerSlam, Rollins returned from injury and cashed in his Money in the Bank contract on CM Punk to win the World Heavyweight Championship for a second time.
 On the August 4 episode of Raw, Rollins successfully defended the title against LA Knight via disqualification thanks to attack by CM Punk, the alliance of Rollins, Breakker, Reed, and Heyman was officially given the name of "The Vision".
 At Clash in Paris on August 31, Rollins successfully defended the title against Knight, Punk and Uso in a fatal four-way match after an assist from his real life wife Becky Lynch.
 At Wrestlepalooza on September 20, he teamed with Lynch in a losing effort against Punk and his wife AJ Lee in a mixed tag team match.